-Archaeology Southwest is a private 501 (c) 3 nonprofit organization headquartered in Tucson, Arizona, on Tohono O’odham Nation homelands and the lands of the Pascua Yaqui Tribe.
+Archaeology Southwest is a private 501 (c) 3 nonprofit organization headquartered in Tucson, Arizona, on the homelands of the Tohono O’odham Nation and the Pascua Yaqui Tribe.
 In our workplace and activities, we are striving for inclusion across race, gender, age, religion, and identity.
 We are supported through donations and grants from individuals, foundations, and corporations.

 Come along as we learn more about how people lived in these arid environments, how and why cultures changed through time, and what has endured.
 Attend our Archaeology Café series to find out more about current research and thinking in Southwestern archaeology—and beyond.

 Support our low-impact investigations, which rely on existing archaeological data and minimal or no excavation at sites that aren’t threatened right now.
 We’re proud to host cyberSW, which is an important part of the future of archaeological research.